 Part of the San Juan Islands National Wildlife Refuge, Turn Island is only accessible by boat and is best reached via Jackson Beach on San Juan Island, or via Anacortes.
 Visitors can set up camp on a small butte above the beach, or enjoy some chill time before paddling through the islands.
 You also can head across the water to the shops and eateries of nearby Friday Harbor.
 U.S. Fish and Wildlife Service owns the land, and Washington State Parks manages campsites and restrooms.

 Turn Island offers two buoys.
+Phone registration is available at buoys.
 The main area to access the island is on the cove on the northwest harbor.
 The cove to the west has a reef that extends out from the small island.
 It is not recommended to use this beach.

 The park provides unsheltered picnic tables for day-use visitors.
 Tables are available first-come, first-served.